- A level requirements: ABB

 The academic staff in the Department are fantastic and their doors are all open if you want to go and talk to them

-A mathematically-based degree opens up a wide range of career opportunities, including some of the most lucrative professions.
+A mathematically-based degree opens up a wide range of career opportunities, including some of the most lucrative professions as employers value mathematicians’ high level of numeracy and problem solving skills.

 Typical types of work our graduates have gone onto include: